duckduckgo/duckduckgo-documentation/duckduckhack/api-answers/forum-lookup.md

 ### Settings and Metadata

 Each Instant Answer is a Perl package, so we start by declaring the package namespace in CamelCase format.
-This has already been done for us:
+This was done automatically for us when we ran the  `duckpan new` command:

 ```perl
 package DDG::Spice::HackerNewz;